trailofbits/ctf-challenges/README.md

 # Greenhorn

+Greenhorn is a Windows Pwnable released during CSAW Quals 2014.
+It's meant to be an introduction to modern Windows binary exploitation.

 * Question Text: Find the key!
 * Answer: key{He may be angry all the time, but he's the only one that understand Windows DACLs}
 * To Distribute: greenhornd.exe